 Organization and Members

-In order to make the public and law students more aware of the importance of fundamental legal studies, CHLS has established and maintained its own Facebook fan page, Musée, providing information on speeches, symposiums and conferences on a wide range of topics.
-CHLS has become a pioneer among law schools in Taiwan since it held “the Research Camp on Fundamental Legal Studies” in May of 2017.
-The research camp will be hold annually for students from both NTPU and other schools; it will offers courses and provide prizes for winners in the debate competition which purports to train undergraduate participants to analyze issues and think critically.
+In order to make the public and law students more aware of the importance of fundamental legal studies, CFLS has established and maintained its own Facebook fan page, Musée, providing information on speeches, symposiums and conferences on a wide range of topics.
+CFLS has become a pioneer among law schools in Taiwan since it held “the Research Camp on Fundamental Legal Studies” in May of 2017.
+The research camp will be hold annually for students from both NTPU and other schools; it will offer courses and provide prizes for winners in the debate competition which purports to train undergraduate participants to analyze issues and think critically.